jamesrmedford-alt/AddToAlignmentModel_NINA_Plugin_GEM/README.md

 The plugin has been developed and tested using CPWI with a Celestron Astro-Fi 6 mount and scope.
 It is beleived it will work with other CPWI controlled Alt Azimuth mounts but it cannot be guranteed.

+## Bug Reporting
+Please raise an issue in repository with as much information as possibe.